Information for Clients

 If you have a complaint about our services or charges, you may refer your complaint to the person in our firm who has overall responsibility for your work.

-If you do not wish to refer your complaint to that person, or you are not satisfied with that person’s response to your complaint, you may refer your complaint to the Senior Partner, Peter Smith.
+If you do not wish to refer your complaint to that person, or you are not satisfied with that person’s response to your complaint, you may refer your complaint to either of the Partners, Carolyn Ranson or Wade Hansen.

 a) by letter;